-Answer: He did it!
-Congrats to our 28th MJM Emeritus, @Zands, who with his seventh MJM win (all in the last 16 months, including four of the last seven) becomes the most recent inductee in the MJM Hall of Fame.
-This week, he needed no hints to identfiy the 8/16/93 "Split Open and Melt" and 12/4/99 "Split Open and Melt."
-For his efforts, he takes home yet another LivePhish code, the distinction of becoming the fourth (and final?) quarantine emeritus, the blessing and curse of having more free time on Mondays, and of course, a pair of COVID-19 vaccines for him and a friend, courtesy of Bill Gates, full of nanochips that will allow them to play any Phish recording in the vault from within their heads just by thinking about it.
+Answer: They did it!
+Congrats to our 28th MJM Emeritus, @Zands, who with their seventh MJM win (all in the last 16 months, including four of the last seven) becomes the most recent inductee in the MJM Hall of Fame.
+This week, they needed no hints to identfiy the 8/16/93 "Split Open and Melt" and 12/4/99 "Split Open and Melt."
+For their efforts, they take home yet another LivePhish code, the distinction of becoming the fourth (and final?) quarantine emeritus, the blessing and curse of having more free time on Mondays, and of course, a pair of COVID-19 vaccines for them and a friend, courtesy of Bill Gates, full of nanochips that will allow them to play any Phish recording in the vault from within their heads just by thinking about it.
 Nice work my friend, my friend!

 If you liked this blog post, one way you could "like" it is to make a donation to The Mockingbird Foundation, the sponsor of Phish.net.
 Support music education for children, and you just might change the world.

 You must be logged in to post a comment.